apache/druid/docs/api-reference/service-status-api.md

 `GET` `/status/health`

 Retrieves the health of the Druid service.
 If online, it will always return a JSON object with the boolean `true` value, indicating that the service can receive API calls.
-It is useful for automated health checks.
+This endpoint is suitable for automated health checks.

 #### Responses